mckennapsean/dissertation/content/03-framework.md

 of visualization designers.

+![
+  Examples of real-world design timelines.
+  To identify the movement principles, we summarized several design studies into concise, communicative design process timelines that capture the flexibility of backward movement plus parallel and nested activities.
+Each colored box corresponds to a design activity.
+At the top, this timeline represents the Variant View design study process [@Ferstay2013].
+In the middle, we illustrate the design process for Shotviewer [@Kerzner2015].
+At the bottom, we present our redesign project's process [@McKenna2014], detailed in [@sec:formulation].
+](figures/daf/timelines.pdf){#fig:timelines width="100%"}

 To establish and showcase these two movement principles, we provide several design process timelines from different visualization projects and design studies [@Ferstay2013; @Kerzner2015; @McKenna2014] in [@fig:timelines].
 In these